Get started on your Home Theater System Today!

 Audio / Video Sources

 Now come the time to decide what you want to watch and how you want to watch it.
-The growing trend is moving away from cable / satellite subscriptions and moving over to streaming content from Netflix, Amazon Video on Demand, Vudu, Hulu and other services on devices like Roku and Smart Blu-Ray Players with built-in WiFi.
+The growing trend is moving away from cable / satellite subscriptions and moving over to streaming content from Netflix, Amazon Video on Demand, Vudu, Hulu and other services on devices like Roku, Apple TV and Smart Blu-Ray Players with built-in WiFi.
 Keep in mind you will need a strong network and internet connection with sufficient speed to make the transition.
-And, if you already own a Blu-Ray or DVD Disc collection a good Blu-Ray player will still be a good idea to have as part of your home theater system.
+And, if you already own a Blu-Ray or DVD Disc collection a good Blu-Ray player will still be a good investment to have as part of your home theater system.

 Also, consider adding a game system or two to your home theater room design… especially if you have children.
 Playing one of the popular systems like a Sony PS4 or Microsoft xBox One is an entirely new experience when played on a screen 100” or larger in full surround sound.